carpuplay/ueProjet/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [GNU v2.0](LICENSE) file for more details.